-On desktop, use a recent Windows Secured-core PC, MacBook or Chromebook.
-These all have numerous security advantages
+On desktop, use a recent Windows Secured-Core PC, MacBook or Chromebook.
+These all have numerous security advantages, including

 Mobile phone hardware is covered in the mobile operating system section.

-Use Windows 10 (preferably in S mode and on a Secured-core PC),
+Use Windows 11 (preferably in S mode and on a Secured-Core PC),

 macOS, ChromeOS or QubesOS.
 Generally, these operating systems have made substantial